 New funding regulations in the Every Student Succeeds Act (ESSA) will illuminate glaring inequities in school funding, which will force school districts and communities to answer difficult questions about how we value, allocate, and control educational resources.
 The largest program contained in ESSA, a reauthorization of ESEA, is known as Title I, and it is meant to supply schools and districts that serve economically disadvantaged students with additional resources to ensure greater equity.
 Unfortunately, Title I dollars alone do not result in equitable access to resources.

 The single biggest line item in district and school budgets is compensation.
 According to NCES, personnel expenditures (salaries and benefits) account for nearly 90% of school budgets.
-In our recent post A Tale of Two Teacher Salaries, we show two possible methods for allocating teacher salaries to schools using average or actual salaries.
+In our infographic A Tale of Two Teacher Salaries, we show two possible methods for allocating teacher salaries to schools using average or actual salaries.
 The former method takes an average of all salaries across the district and applies them to school budgets equally, while the latter method allocates the actual salaries of teachers to the schools at which they work.
 Most districts use years of experience as the main factor in salary schedules, and research shows that the most experienced teachers tend to cluster at schools with the fewest low-income students.

 If ESSA will require that school districts report how resources are distributed across schools, districts may need to reevaluate how they value, compensate, and place teachers.
 School leaders must evaluate resource tradeoffs: is a teacher with 10 years of experience more or less effective than a teacher with 3 years of experience and a classroom aid?
 Teachers aren’t cogs.
 Mindlessly shuffling educators across schools using forced transfers for the sake of evening a fiscal score could wreak havoc on classrooms and communities.
 It’s not a viable solution to achieving resource equity.
 But what would be?